Parasaurolophus: Species

-Parasaurolophus is known from three certain species, P. walkeri, P. tubicen, and P. cyrtocristatus.
-All of them can be distinguished from each other, and have many differences.
+Parasaurolophus is known from three certain species: P. walkeri, P. tubicen, and P. cyrtocristatus.
+All of them can be clearly distinguished from each other and have many differences.
 The first named species, therefore the type, is P. walkeri.
-One certain specimen, from the Dinosaur Park Formation is referred to it, but many more are almost certainly referable.
-Like stated above, it is different from the other two species, with it having a simpler internal structure than P. tubicen, a straighter crest and different internal structuring than P. cyrtocristatus.
+One certain specimen from the Dinosaur Park Formation is referred to it, but many more are almost certainly referable.
+Like stated above, it is different from the other two species, with it having a simpler internal structure than P. tubicen, along with a straighter crest and different internal structuring than P. cyrtocristatus.

 The next named species is P. tubicen, which is the largest of the Parasaurolophus species.
 It lived in New Mexico, where three specimens are known, and can be differentiated from its other species.
 It possesses a long and straight crest, with a very complex interior compared to the other species.
 All known specimens of P. tubicen come from the De-Na-Zin Member of the Kirtland Formation.

 In 1961, the third species, P. cyrtocristatus was named by John Ostrom.
-Its three known specimens, have been found in the Fruitland and Kaiparowits formations from Utah and New Mexico.
+Its three known specimens have been found in the Fruitland and Kaiparowits formations of Utah and New Mexico.
 The second specimen, the first known from the Kaiparowits Formation, was originally unassigned to a specific taxon.
-Of the Parasaurolophus species, P. cyrtocristatus is the smallest, and has the most curved crest.
-Because of its possession of the two above features, it has often been speculated that it was a female of P. walkeri or P. tubicen, which were males, although P. tubicen lived approximately a million years later.
+Of the Parasaurolophus species, P. cyrtocristatus is the smallest and has the most curved crest.
+Because of its possession of the two above features, it has often been speculated that it was a female of P. walkeri or P. tubicen, which were all thought to be males, although P. tubicen lived approximately a million years later.
 As noted by Thomas Williamson, the type material of P. cyrtocristatus is about 72% the size of P. tubicen, close to the size at which other lambeosaurines are interpreted to begin showing definitive sexual dimorphism in their crests (~70% of adult size).
-Even though many scientists have supported the possible fact of P. cyrtocristatus being a female, many other studies have found that it is not, because of the differences in age, distribution, and the large differences in the crest and its internal structure.
+Even though many scientists have supported the possible fact of P. cyrtocristatus being a female, many other studies have found that it is not because of the differences in age, distribution, and the large differences in the crest and its internal structure.